 About Katherine’s Practice

 In addition to representing clients, in 2013 Katherine was selected to serve as a pro tem Commissioner in the King County Family Law Court.
 Katherine has been named in Super Lawyers Magazine as a Rising Star.
+Katherine is a Fellow in the American Academy of Matrimonial Lawyers.
 Katherine is the Managing Partner at Whitaker Kent, LLP.

 How I Help